 Once you have a nice solution set up and working, there are still lots of things that can go wrong.
 We discuss them here under the metaphor of "leaks" in an otherwise "watertight" system.
-Note that in talking about "plugging the leaks" here, we're ignoring for the moment The Great Leak Upward, the trickle-down flood-up effect on spending power of the huge officially denied labor surplus, which is handled by the core of Timesizing (Phases 2,3,4) that we're flatteringly calling an "otherwise watertight system."
+Note that in talking about "plugging the leaks" here, we're assuming that we've already plugged The Great Leak Upward, the trickle-down flood-up effect on spending power of the huge officially denied labor surplus, which is handled by the core of Timesizing (Phase 2, Phase 3, Phase 4) that we're flatteringly calling an "otherwise watertight system."

-We're also ignoring for the moment the possibility of regarding the ramp-up to Timesizing as plugging the second-biggest leakage, the possible internal leaks posed by the function of the central bank (Phase 1 starts the long process of transferring the Fed's rate-setting powers to public referendum and guards against the emergence of a Hugo Stinnes, the monstrous central-banker who engineered the German hyper-inflation of the early 1920s - see Max Shapiro's *Penniless Billionaires).
+the rate-setting function of the central bank (Phase 1 starts the long process of transferring the Fed's rate-setting powers to public referendum and guards against the emergence of a Hugo Stinnes, the monstrous central-banker who engineered the German hyper-inflation of the early 1920s - see Max Shapiro's *Penniless Billionaires).